alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 What will be the top speed of the avis at any length?
-Let's suppose we can lay out half the top rectangle with solar cells that provide 300 W/m², and that they are light enough not to tip the avis upside down.
+Let's suppose we can lay out half the top rectangle with solar cells that provide 300 W/m², and that are light enough not to tip the avis upside down.
+This is currently the state of the art.
-Top surface `S(top)` and generated power `P` would be:
+Given reference length `l`, top surface `S(top)` and generated power `P` would be:

 ```
 S(top) ≈ l × 2l / 2 = l²,
 P ≈ 300 W/m² × S(top) ≈ 300 W/m² × l²,
 ```

+This equation yields a max power of 1200 W for our usual model length of 2 m.
 Given the drag equation we can find out the required power at speed `v`:

 ```